ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

         - advantage: more robust retry, consumer can reenqueue message if it failed

 ## LOGIC
-- "switch" statements are usually compiled to lookup tables or hash lists in most languages
+- "switch" statements are often compiled to lookup tables or hash lists in most languages
     - this are faster than a if/else-if/else equivalent, but practically only for large numbers of cases

 ## HARDWARE